|Thai boys sharing a motorbike, photo source: flickr: foutriqu1's photostream|

 |Motorbikes offered for rent|

-You, or Khun Sam in your name, can call for a 3-wheel motorbike taxi.
+You, or Khun Sam on your behalf, can call for a 3-wheel motorbike taxi.
 The next taxi terminal is located in บ้านน้ำแพร่ (Ban Nam Phrae), which is the village on the highway (#118, Chiang Mai – Doi Saket), 3.7 km distant from Baan Sammi.
 There, two taxi enterprises are located: (1) ลุงจันทร์ (Lung Chan = Uncle Moon), mobile phone 082-3887351, and (2) คุณฮวั้ (Khun Hua), mobile phone 086-9129466.
-The driver of the motorbike taxi will pick you up at Baan Sammi, and take you to any destination located within a reasonable distance, perhaps some 15 kilometers, or to farther destinations known by the driver.
+The driver of the motorbike taxi will pick you up at Baan Sammi, and take you to any destination located within a reasonable distance, perhaps some 15 kilometers, or to farther destinations known by the driver, but this can become expensive.
 The motorbike taxi is good for 2 passengers with luggage.
-The fare is low, e.g. 40 Baht from Baan Sammi to the highway at Ban Nam Phrae.
-You may use the taxi service as a shuttle to the highway (to continue your ride with a regular song-thaeo towards Chiang Mai), or for a trip to nearby markets, e.g. to the daily market in Doi Saket, 7 km distant from Baan Sammi, or to any other common destinations like Bo Sang (umbrella and handicraft village), Tao Garden and Spa, Mae Kuang Dam and Reservoir.
+The fare is low for short distances, e.g. 40 Baht/person from Baan Sammi to the highway (#118) at Ban Nam Phrae.
+This is the only route that is recommended, and the service can be used during daytime, from morning to early evening.
+You may use this service as a shuttle to the highway (to continue your ride with a regular song-thaeo towards Chiang Mai, or, if you come from Chiang Mai).
+If you want visit one of the nearby markets, you should continue your trip by regular song-thaeo, e.g. from Ban Nam Phrae to the Doi Saket, 5 km distance, or, in opposite direction, from Ban Nam Phrae to markets beyond Bo Hin, 7–8 km distance.

 Hire a bicycle from a shop in the City